 Using the same object over and over again with just minor tweaks or additional elements can be bad for your sales and also for the Iconfinder search engine.
-The more variety you offer in your sets, the more value you offer to customers.
+The more variety you offer in your packs, the more value you offer to customers.
 Read more about Business relevance.

-Examples of sets with too little variety
+Examples of packs with too little variety

 Here are a few examples of icon sets that become too repetitive:

-In the example below, a UI set with almost identical icons is not interesting from a business perspective.
+In the example below, a UI pack with almost identical icons is not interesting from a business perspective.
 It becomes very repetitive and there are few cases where all these icons could be used together.

-Repetitiveness can also make an illustration set less interesting to customers.
+Repetitiveness can also make an illustration pack less interesting to customers.
 However, in the case of illustrations, repetitiveness can be good sometimes.
 For example, it can be useful when representing different kinds of people.